Collaborative Semantic Alignment in Recommendation Systems: Experiments

 \section{Experiments}

-This section empirically evaluates the proposed CollabContext on three real-world datasets.
-The goal is to answer the four following research questions (RQs). \begin{itemize}[leftmargin=*] \item \textbf{RQ1:} What is the performance of CollabContext ? \item \textbf{RQ2:} Does CollabContext still achieve the best in the challenging cold-start recommendation ? \item \textbf{RQ3:} How do different parts affect CollabContext ? \item \textbf{RQ4:} Can CollabContext really keep the rich semantic contextualized information ? \end{itemize} The detailed experiment setting and more experiment results are further illustrated in the Appendix.
+This section empirically evaluates the proposed CARec on three real-world datasets.
+The goal is to answer the four following research questions (RQs). \begin{itemize}[leftmargin=*] \item \textbf{RQ1:} What is the performance of CARec ? \item \textbf{RQ2:} Does CARec still achieve the best in the challenging cold-start recommendation ? \item \textbf{RQ3:} How do different parts affect CARec ? \item \textbf{RQ4:} Can CARec really keep the rich semantic semanticized information ? \end{itemize} The detailed experiment setting and more experiment results are further illustrated in the Appendix.